Avenue B (Manhattan): History

 The street was created by the Commissioners' Plan of 1811 as one of 16 north-south streets specified as 100 feet in width, including 12 numbered avenues and four designated by letter located east of First Avenue.
 In 1824, prior to any construction, its width was reduced to 60 feet, the standard for cross-streets, by taking 40 feet from the east side.
 The city reasoned that the lettered avenues were "incapable of use as thoroughfares to and from the City" and could not "be considered as avenues in the proper Sense of the term."

 East End Avenue

-On the Upper East Side, Avenue B reappears as East End Avenue; principally residential in character, it runs only from East 79th Street to East 90th Street through the Yorkville neighborhood.
-It was called Avenue B under the original Commissioners' Plan of 1811, but is no longer given that designation.
+On the Upper East Side, East End Avenue, a principally residential street, runs from East 79th Street to East 90th Street through the Yorkville neighborhood.
+It was called Avenue B under the original Commissioners' Plan of 1811 before being renamed.
 Carl Schurz Park, the location of Gracie Mansion, is adjacent to the avenue at this point.
 In 1928, the New York City Board of Estimate ruled that development below East 84th Street was restricted to residential use.